-History of Pediatric Ophthalmology at SEC
+History of Pediatrics at SEC

 We are thrilled to be able to continue on the legacy of the longest serving pediatric ophthalmology department in the region.
 Here is a list of highlights from our history:

 1955 - The Spokane Eye Clinic (SEC) is founded as Dr. Maher and Dr. Gates join their individual practices together.